By Elisa Withers, Co-founder of APPI Clinics, Physiotherapist, Pilates Instructor.

 Pilates for Strong Bones

-Our Strong Bones Pilates classes are specially designed for those with either Osteopenia (pre osteoporosis bone loss) and Osteoporosis and offer a brilliant platform for strengthening bones and preventing fractures.
+Pilates offers many benefits for anyone with either Osteopenia (pre osteoporosis bone loss) or Osteoporosis and offers a brilliant platform for strengthening bones and preventing fractures.
+However, we always recommend working with a teacher who has undertaken specialist training to ensure a deep understanding of bone health and its implications for exercise.
 It’s important to understand that many of the more traditional Pilates exercises are not safe for those with Osteoporosis and many others require modification and the trained eye of an experienced teacher to make sure they are done properly.

 How Pilates for Strong Bones can help you